 Scratch scratch.
 Scratch.
 Your head is feeling really itchy.
 Could it be lice?

 If so, you're not alone.
 Every year, millions of people worldwide get head lice.
 Most of those millions are kids.
 Any kid who goes to school has probably already heard about lice.
 They can spread easily at schools, so if one kid gets them, the rest of the class might get them, too.
 What can you do?
 Let's find out.

 What Are Head Lice?

 Lice are very, very small insects.
 In fact, they are so tiny that you can barely see them!
-Each louse (the name for one of the lice) is brown and gray and only about the size of a sesame seed.
+Each louse (the name for one of the lice) is only about the size of a sesame seed.

 Head lice need to be next to skin to survive — and the warmth of your skin is a perfect place for them to live.
 Lice eat tiny amounts of blood (much less than a mosquito does) for their nourishment and use their sticky little feet to hold on to hair.
 Gross!